Conservation and restoration of road vehicles

-Restoration of a car is a daunting task, not one to be undertaken lightly, or by the inexperienced.
-A full restoration can take many years and can cost tens of thousands of dollars; often, and generally, well in excess of what the finished value of the car will be.
-Many jobs will have to be farmed out to specialty shops; those with the special knowledge and equipment to do the job.
+A full car restoration can take many years and can cost tens of thousands of dollars, often well in excess of what the finished value of the car will be.
+Many jobs will have to be farmed out to specialty shops—those with the special knowledge and equipment to do the job.
 Often a restoration once started is left unfinished and the car and parts can be purchased for a fraction of their worth.
 However, if a person buys an unfinished project, it is imperative to be sure that all of the parts are there.
 Finding parts for an orphan or rare car can sometimes be impossible.
 This necessitates the fabrication of parts from scratch, generally at great effort and expense.

-For the amateur, or even experienced restorer, there are a great number of help sources, books, and magazines (Skinned Knuckles in the US or Practical Classics in the UK, for example) to assist with restoration of an entire car or specific parts.
-There are also enthusiast websites that can offer helpful advice and contacts for vehicle restoration.
+There are help sources, books, and magazines (Skinned Knuckles in the US or Practical Classics in the UK, for example) to assist with restoration of an entire car or specific parts.